 Passionvines provide an essential food source for these butterflies during their larval stage.
 By planting Passionvines in your garden, you can attract and support these beautiful butterflies, contributing to their conservation and enjoying the enchanting life cycle of butterflies in your own backyard.

-10 Purple Passionvine (Passiflora Incarnata) Seeds for 2023 – Free Shipping
+20 Maypop Purple Passionvine Seeds (Passiflora Incarnata) for 2023 – Florida Native – Free Shipping

 Maypop Purple Passionvine Passiflora Incarnata seeds.
 Florida Native.
 20+ seeds.
 Free shipping.